Charles Blackwell (music arranger): Early life and career

-Born in London, Blackwell taught himself to play the piano and to write arrangements.
-He started working as an arranger with record producer Joe Meek at the age of eighteen, and became one of the most prolific studio arrangers and record producers of the 1960s and 1970s, with a string of hit records to his credit, including "Johnny Remember Me" by John Leyton; "What's New Pussycat", "I'll Never Fall in Love Again" by Tom Jones; and "Release Me", "A Man Without Love" by Engelbert Humperdinck.
+Blackwell became one of the most prolific studio arrangers and record producers of the 1960s and 1970s, with a string of hit records to his credit.
+These included "Johnny Remember Me" by John Leyton; "What's New Pussycat", on which he worked with Burt Bacharach, and "I'll Never Fall in Love Again" by Tom Jones; and "Release Me", "A Man Without Love" by Engelbert Humperdinck.
 In addition, he was involved in the recordings of "Hold Me" for P.J.
 Proby, and in a number of hits by Kathy Kirby, including "Secret Love".
 Blackwell also regularly arranged and conducted studio recordings for francophone artists, including Art Sullivan, Michel Polnareff ("Love Me Please Love Me"), and Françoise Hardy ("Je Veux Qu'il Revienne" / "Only You Can Do It").
 He composed a number of hits for Hardy.
-He had many hits with TV producer Jack Good producing for Decca Records these included The Vernon Girls, Jess Conrad, Jet Harris and Karl Denver.
+He had many hits with television producer, Jack Good, producing for Decca Records; these included The Vernons Girls, Jess Conrad, Jet Harris and Karl Denver.